-None of the members of the Board of Directors and executive officers of the Company is involved in any material criminal, bankruptcy or insolvency investigations or proceedings.
+None of the members of the Board of Directors and executive officers of the Company are involved in any material criminal, bankruptcy or insolvency investigations or proceedings.

-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure securities of the Corporation.
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure

+The Corporation has not had any material disagreements on accounting and financial disclosures with its current external auditor for the same periods or any subsequent interim period.
+RT&Co. has neither shareholding in the Corporation nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities of the Corporation.
 RT&Co. have not received any direct or indirect interest in the Corporation or its securities (including options, warrants or rights thereto).
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.